 Please scroll to the bottom of this page for all frequently asked questions about this service.

 A virus is a malicious threat that attacks your computer.
-Antivirus or malware software helps protect your computer from outside threats.
+Antivirus or anti-malware software helps protect your computer from outside threats.

 Brock University is dedicated to maintaining a malware-free environment in all of its labs, offices, and classrooms.

-All faculty and staff office computers and ITS lab computers are protected by Microsoft’s System Center Endpoint Protection (SCEP).
+All faculty and staff office computers and ITS lab computers are protected by Windows Defender.
 These computers have the most up-to-date protection as updates are automatically applied as they become available.

 Users will need to maintain antivirus on their personal/home computers.